Page contents:

 When I write/blog, I try my best to articulate my thoughts as accurately as possible without applying social filters, otherwise what’s the point in blogging, right?
 I pride myself on NOT being a dribbling drone.

 In my free-spirited mind, I swear in healthy portions, so the conversions in my head are rather more chaotic before they get processed, and those are the moments I capture on paper.
-It’s those emotions that feel more real and human.
-I find that people are able to relate better to those moments of initial chaos because they’re raw.
+It’s those emotions that feel more real and human, so I find that people are able to relate better to my initial raw chaos.
+It’s never personal (well, it’s not 99% of the time).

-But in reality, while dealing with situations in the real world, I apply my social filters, and believe it or not – once the filters are chugging away and operational – you’ll probably want to hug me… and caress me… all day, all night.
-For example, rarely do I swear in my everyday conversations, in fact, I usually find it unnecessary and disrespectful (depending on who/what I’m talking to).
-Needless to say, I wouldn’t say a lot of the things I do on here in real life.
+In reality, while dealing with situations in the real world, I apply my social filters, and believe it or not – once the filters are chugging away and operational – you’ll probably want to hug me… and caress me… all day, all night.
+Rarely do I swear in my everyday conversations, in fact, I usually find it unnecessary and disrespectful (depending on who/what I’m talking to).
+Needless to say, I wouldn’t verbalise a lot of the things I jot down on here out loud in real life.

 Essentially, you need to take this place for what it is, and not for what it isn’t.
 This isn’t a tabloid newspaper or an editorial magazine for landlords; there are plenty of those out there, which do a spectacularly fine and boring job, but this ain’t one of ’em.
 This is a personal blog; not just mine, but for anyone that wants to comment/network in this capacity.